Construction Update - December 14, 2017. See Project Updates below.

 To receive project updates via email or text, sign up using the Enewsletter/SMS subscription form on the right.

-This project includes an approximately one mile section of regional sanitary sewer located along the north and south sides of Highway 101 between Valley Fair to the west and Highway 169 to the east.
-This project is anticipated to be completed by June 2017.
+The Shakopee Sewer Improvement Project included an approximately one-mile section of regional sanitary sewer located along the north and south sides of Highway 101 between Valley Fair to the west and Highway 169 to the east.
+It also included work at the Blue Lake Wastewater Treatment Plant.

 If you have questions about this project, please contact Tim O’Donnell, MCES Project Citizen Liaison, at firstname.lastname@example.org or call 651-602-1269.